Levitik/postgresqlRepl/README.md

 - replaying lag could indicate subscriber Under heavy load
 - we use total_lag to trigger an alert when it reaches a threshold of (10GB)

-Run this query on publisher instance
+Run this query on publisher instance: 0 or near 0 lag value means everything is good

 ```
-\x
 SELECT
     now() as at
 	, pid